 She looked into the distance.
 “Instead of alcohol, why can’t we blame our need for love?
 Or reproduce?
 Or the American ‘individual pursuit of happiness?’
 Disappointed, we turn to substances to numb our pain.
 I think alcohol was a symptom for Harry.
-When called it quits with Lucky, the drinking problem apparently resolved itself.”
+When he called it quits with Lucky, the drinking problem might have resolved itself.”

-“Very philosophical,” Campbell observed, “blaming our human condition.
+“Very philosophical,” Campbell observed, “blaming our human condition for our actions.
 Still, Harry was born into an elite world with everything going for him.
 What excuse does he have to be ugly drunk with Lucky?”

 He watched her pick large, buttery croutons off her salad, tub of dressing undisturbed.
 Some things hadn’t changed.
 “David, one never really knows everything.”